720p vs 1080p: When Is It Time To Upgrade Your TV?

 It worked by drawing every other line of an image on the screen in a single frame.
 Then, on the next frame, it would draw the opposite lines.
 If you looked at each frame individually, it would only ever show half of the image.
 But, if you play them quickly enough, it would trick our eyes into thinking there’s one complete image.

 For the most part, this worked well.
 The problem was that the two frames weren’t the same image.
-So for fast moving images, like sports, you’d see strange artifacts where the images didn’t line up correctly.
+So for fast-moving images, like sports, you’d see strange artifacts where the images didn’t align correctly.

-Still, interlaced video was a great way to increase resolution without increasing the bandwidth that the video used.
+Still, interlaced video was a great way to increase resolution without increasing the video’s bandwidth.

 By contrast, progressive scan will draw the entire image, line by line, on every frame.
-That means motion is more fluid, and there’s no weird artifacts when the subject of the image is moving quickly.
-Action movies and sports look much
+That means motion is more fluid, and there are no weird artifacts when the image’s subject is moving quickly.
+Action movies and sports look much better in progressive scans.

 Unfortunately, that comes at a cost.

-Progressive scanning takes up a log more bandwidth than interlaced images.
+Progressive scanning takes up a lot more bandwidth than interlaced images.
 This is what drove the adoption of better and better cables over the years.

 What Is HD TV Resolution?